-1097 Appendix A Mapping to Cybersecurity Framework Core
+Appendix A Mapping to Cybersecurity Framework Core

-1098 Table A-1 maps informative National Institute of Standards and Technology (NIST) and consensus 1099 security references to the Cybersecurity Framework core Subcategories that are addressed by NIST 1100 Special Publication (SP) 1800-13.
-The references do not include protocol specifications that are 1101 implemented by the individual products that compose the demonstrated security platforms.
-While 1102 some of the references provide general guidance that informs implementation of referenced 1103 Cybersecurity Framework core functions, the NIST SP 1800-13 references provide specific 1104 recommendations that should be considered when composing and configuring security platforms and technologies described in this practice guide.
-1105
+Table A-1 maps informative National Institute of Standards and Technology (NIST) and consensus security references to the Cybersecurity Framework core Subcategories that are addressed by this practice guide.
+The references do not include protocol specifications that are implemented by the individual products that compose the demonstrated security platforms.
+While some of the references provide general guidance that informs implementation of referenced Cybersecurity Framework core Functions, the references also provide specific recommendations that should be considered when composing and configuring security platforms and technologies described in this practice guide.

-1106 Table A-1 Cybersecurity Framework Categories
+Table A-1 Cybersecurity Framework Categories